Skullabs/kos/docs_src/12-internal-deployment-events.md

 are deployed.
 This might be useful to deploy custom routes, or tweaking the web server nobs to your needs.

+> *Note*: this event won't be triggered if the default WebServer verticle is turned off.

 === "Kotlin"
     ```kotlin
     @Exposed